Selected Works.

 The dangerous mask of desire for what we cannot have, grows and grows.

-This diptych depicts betrayal turning violent.
-Actaeon is torn apart by his own hounds after being transformed into a stag — the ultimate unmasking.
+This diptych shows betrayal turning violent.
+Hunter torn apart by his own hounds after being transformed into a stag — the ultimate unmasking.
+The black-and-white panels heighten the shock and fracturing of identity.
+In this moment, loyalty becomes betrayal, and the self is shattered by those closest to him.

 The violent moment when trusted masks are ripped away.